brotherhoodMonk/gyan/rct.md

 A Controlled Component is one that takes its current value through props and notifies changes through callbacks like onChange.
  A parent component “controls” it by handling the callback and managing its own state and passing the new values as props to the controlled component.
 You could also call this a “dumb component”.

+A component that controls the input elements within the forms on subsequent user input is called Controlled Component, i.e, every state mutation will have an associated handler function.

 For a controlled component the value is passed in through props.